Pylons/pyramid/docs/narr/hybrid.rst

   global ``root_factory`` function to generate a root object.

-When the route configuration named ``home`` above is matched during a request, the matchdict generated will be based on its path:
+When the route configuration named ``home`` above is matched during a request, the matchdict generated will be based on its pattern:
 ``:foo/:bar/*traverse``.
-The "capture value" implied by the ``*traverse`` element in the path pattern will be used to traverse the graph in order to find a context, starting from the root object returned from the root factory.
+The "capture value" implied by the ``*traverse`` element in the pattern will be used to traverse the graph in order to find a context, starting from the root object returned from the root factory.
 In the above example, the :term:`root` object found will be the instance named ``root`` in ``routes.py``.

-If the URL that matched a route with the path ``:foo/:bar/*traverse``, is ``http://example.com/one/two/a/b/c``, the traversal path used against the root object will be ``a/b/c``.
+If the URL that matched a route with the pattern ``:foo/:bar/*traverse``, is ``http://example.com/one/two/a/b/c``, the traversal path used against the root object will be ``a/b/c``.
 As a result, :mod:`repoze.bfg` will attempt to traverse through the edges ``a``,